rust-lang/book/second-edition/src/ch01-02-hello-world.md

 $ rustc main.rs
 ```

-If you come from a C or C++ background, you'll notice that this is similar to
+If you come from a C or C++ background, you’ll notice that this is similar to
 `gcc` or `clang`.
 After compiling successfully, Rust should output a binary
 executable, which you can see on Linux or OSX by entering the `ls` command in
 your shell as follows: